Tivikrat/Kernel-Web/README.md

 ### `KernelBackend\venv\Scripts\python.exe manage.py migrate`

 # kernel-web
 Was made using React (React App technology).
+Can be opened as PyCharm project.

 Details, how to run this project, are best described in kernel-web\README.md (in project folder).
 Server url can be changed in kernel-web/src/server_routes.js.
 If backend (Django) server is not located on this address, the application will be showing loading with network error.
 Relocate the server to this address, or address to this server.